apache/spark/docs/mllib-guide.md

 {% highlight scala %}
 val model = ALS.trainImplicit(ratings, 1, 20, 0.01)
 {% endhighlight %}

+# Using MLLib in Java

+All of MLlib's methods use Java-friendly types, so you can import and call them there the same way you do in Scala.
+The only caveat is that the methods take Scala RDD objects, while the Spark Java API uses a separate `JavaRDD` class.
+You can convert a Java RDD to a Scala one by calling `.rdd()` on your `JavaRDD` object.

 # Using MLLib in Python
 Following examples can be tested in the PySpark shell.